 Just as mental triggers cause bio-chemical reactions, physical distress and unconscious triggers can cause reactions that lead to mental stress.
 Think about how difficult it is to cope with everyday matters when you are over-tired, in pain, or having PMS.

 Mental and emotional issues are usually top of mind in holistic stress management.
 It is wise to use natural stress relievers that calm your mind, quiet incessant negative chatter, and disarm triggers so you are less affected by others and outside events.

 Of the three types of stressors, spiritual stress may be the most elusive to pinpoint.
 You many not be aware of its undercurrent in your life.
 It may manifest physically and/or mentally.
 Spiritual stressors may enter your awareness as thoughts, or as feelings and illness in your body.
 They may show themselves as inklings, intuition or dreams.

 Addressing spiritual issues is often the missing prong in holistic stress management.
 This is unfortunate because it may well be a most important factor for healing and wellness.
 It affects us deeply in ways we are yet to fully understand.

-Spiritual issues occur when you are out of alignment with your inner truth, your true Self, and your sense of connection with 'all that is'.
-Some signs that you are out of spiritual alignment are:
+Spiritual distress occurs when you are out of alignment with your inner truth, your true Self, and your sense of connection with others and 'all that is'.

 Holistic stress relief takes into account body, mind and spirit.
 It considers all the toxins and triggers that cause each of these parts of you to react in distress instead of from a position of balance, healing, and love of self and others.
 When you reduce stress in one area of your life and cultivate resilience in the face of challlenges, your whole self benefits.